urvishp13/We-Are-The-Champions/README.md

 Requirements<br>
 ✅ Build it from "scratch" (using a Figma file)<br>
 ✅ Follow the design<br>
-✅ Firebase Realtime Database
+✅ Firebase Realtime Database<br>
 ✅ Update in realtime

 Stretch Goals<br>
 ✅ Add From and To fields<br>
 ✅ Reverse the order of submitted endorsements<br>
-✅ Add liking ability to each endorsement
+✅ Add liking ability to each endorsement<br>
 ✅ Make a desktop version

 My Additions<br>